temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 You can start a Workflow Execution by using the Temporal CLI or by writing code using the Temporal SDK.
 In this tutorial, you'll use the Temporal SDK to start the Workflow, which is how most real-world applications work.

-Starting a Workflow Execution using the Temporal SDK involves connecting to the Temporal Server, configuring the Task Queue the Workflow should use, and starting the Workflow with the input parameters it expects.
+Starting a Workflow Execution using the Temporal SDK involves connecting to the Temporal Server, specifying the Task Queue the Workflow should use, and starting the Workflow with the input parameters it expects.
 In a real application, you may invoke this code when someone submits a form, presses a button, or visits a certain URL.
 In this tutorial, you'll create a separate Java class that starts the Workflow Execution.

 Create `InitiateHelloWorld.java` in `app/src/main/java/helloworldapp/` and add the following code to the file to connect to the server and start the Workflow: